EnterpriseDB/barman/doc/barman.5.md

 archiver
 :   This option allows you to activate log file shipping through PostgreSQL's
     `archive_command` for a server.
-If set to `true` (default), Barman expects that continous archiving for a server is in place and will activate checks as well as management (including compression) of WAL files that Postgres deposits in the *incoming* directory.
+If set to `true` (default), Barman expects that continuous archiving for a server is in place and will activate checks as well as management (including compression) of WAL files that Postgres deposits in the *incoming* directory.
 Setting it to `false`, will disable standard continuous archiving for a server.
 Global/Server.